 29 articles met their criteria, involving collectively 1,005 healthy, overweight or obese individuals.1

-Following analysis, researchers found in the short-term when fructose is energy-matched and replaces other dietary simple carbohydrates like glucose or starch, hepatic (liver) insulin resistance was promoted, but fasting plasma insulin, HOMA-IR, and glucose disposal rates are less likely to be impacted, if at all.
+Following analysis, researchers found in the short-term when fructose is energy-matched and replaces other dietary simple carbohydrates like glucose or starch, hepatic (liver) insulin resistance was promoted, but fasting plasma insulin, HOMA-IR, and glucose disposal rates are less likely to be impacted.

-It was also found having more than 25% more excess energy from fructose in addition to a weight maintenance control diet increased fasting plasma insulin and hepatic insulin resistance.
+It was also found having more than 25% excess energy from fructose in addition to a weight maintenance control diet increased levels of fasting plasma insulin and hepatic insulin resistance.

-The researchers conclude that due to poor quality studies that are short in duration and small in sample size, results may be limited.
-But overall, it was concluded that having too much added fructose, or having it over other forms of simple carbohydrates, is no good for your liver’s sensitivity to insulin.
+The researchers concluded that due to poor quality studies that are short in duration and small in sample size, results may be limited.
+But overall, it was concluded that having too much added fructose is no good for your liver’s sensitivity to insulin.

-The worrying effects of fructose and sucrose (which contains a 50:50 ratio of fructose and glucose) over glucose and starch has been voiced in past, contributing to increased fasting insulin, fasting glucose, and the insulin/glucose responses to a sucrose load, suggesting that sucrose (in particular the fructose component) may be more harmful compared to other simple carbohydrates.2
+The worrying effects of fructose and sucrose (which contains a 50:50 ratio of fructose and glucose) over glucose and starch is not new, contributing to increased fasting insulin, fasting glucose, and the insulin/glucose responses to a sucrose load, suggesting that sucrose (in particular the fructose component) may be more harmful compared to other simple carbohydrates.2

 Why are we concerned with the liver’s sensitivity to insulin?